ESP32

 ESP32 is a family of low-cost, energy-efficient microcontrollers that integrate both Wi-Fi and Bluetooth capabilities.
-These chips feature a variety of processing options, including the Tensilica Xtensa LX6 microprocessor available in both dual-core and single-core variants, the Xtensa LX7 dual-core processor, or a single-core RISC-V microprocessor.
+These chips feature a variety of processing options, including the Tensilica Xtensa LX6 microprocessor available in both dual-core and single-core variants, the Xtensa LX7 dual-core processor, or a RISC-V microprocessor.
 In addition, the ESP32 incorporates components essential for wireless data communication such as built-in antenna switches, an RF balun, power amplifiers, low-noise receivers, filters, and power-management modules.

-Typically, the ESP32 is embedded on device-specific printed circuit boards or offered as part of development kits that include a variety of GPIO pins and connectors, with configurations varying by model and manufacturer.
+Typically, the ESP32 is embedded on device-specific printed circuit boards (PCBs) or offered as part of development kits that include a variety of GPIO pins and connectors, with configurations varying by model and manufacturer.
 The ESP32 was designed by Espressif Systems and is manufactured by TSMC using their 40 nm process.
 It is a successor to the ESP8266 microcontroller.